strlns/ksuduo/README.md

 ---

-As usual, `WebpackDefinePlugin` is used for debugging and
+`WebpackDefinePlugin` is used for debugging and

 ```JavaScript
 if (IS_DEVELOPMENT) {